Suno Chanda 2: Premise

 This season continues from where the first season ended.
-The series explores the story of Jiya (Iqra Aziz) and Arsal (Farhan Saeed) after their marriage and also focuses on the marriage ceremonies of Sherry (Nabeel Zuberi) with Kinza (Mashal Khan) and Billo (Mizna Waqas) with Joji (Ali Safina).
+The series explores the story of Jiya and Arsal after their marriage and also focuses on the marriage ceremonies of Sherry with Kinza and Billo with Joji/Jawaad.
 They had realised their love for each other during the last season.
-It also has new characters Mithu (Raza Talish), who is the son of Shahana's cousin Pari (Arjumand Rahim) and Jalal's niece Maina (Sabeena Farooq), both start liking each other and after a little family drama tied the knot, too.
+It also has new characters Nagina Chachi who is Jawaad's mother and Shahana's aunt who has come for her son's wedding but she gets bumped into Shah Jahan/Agha Jaan and then they both have a liking for each other and start getting close to each other during the family drama and wedding functions.
+Mithu, who is the son of Shahana's first cousin Pari and Jalal's niece Maina, both start liking each other and after a little family drama tied the knot, too.